-No So the headquarters, the center of the Asian Church was moving east.
-In the words of

-John Stewart, it was "a magnificent center for the missionary church that was entering on its great task of carrying the gospel to the Far East."
+So the headquarters, the center of the Asian Church was moving east.
+In the words of John Stewart, it was "a magnificent center for the missionary church that was entering on its great task of carrying the gospel to the Far East."

-▶ So do you see what is happening?
-Less than 200 years after Jesus gave the Great Commission to go into all the world and preach ... the gospel has now gone from Antioch to Edessa to Arbela ... and in all three of those places they set up training and mission sending stations and began sending missionaries to Armenia, to Syria, to northern and southern Iran, to Iraq (and actually into

-Saudi Arabia), to Afghanistan, to Pakistan, and Thomas went to India ... all in the first 200 years.
+Jesus gave the Great Commission to go into all the world and preach ... the gospel has now gone from Antioch to Edessa to Arbela ... and in all three of those places they set up training and mission sending stations and began sending missionaries to Armenia, to Syria, to northern and southern Iran, to Iraq (and actually into Saudi Arabia), to Afghanistan, to Pakistan, and Thomas went to India ... all in the first 200 years.
 Have you ever heard that before?
 Did you ever realize that?
 Honestly I did not know this either until I began studying and preparing for this course.
 And I think that is amazing.